 Dengue cases are also increasingly being reported outside tropical areas.
 The continued increase in urbanisation, population growth, and global travel introduces the different serotypes into new populations.
 Dengue fever is an emerging disease in parts of southern Europe; Since 2010 sporadic locally-acquired cases have been reported in France and Croatia, the first locally acquired cases in mainland Europe since 1928.
-In October 2012 the first locally acquired cases were reported in the autonomous region of Madeira, Portugal; 2,164 cases were reported in total, with the last one occurring at the end of January 2013.
-A further larger cluster of cases was identified in France in 2015, originating from an infected traveller returning from French Polynesia.
+The likelihood of introduction of the virus to the continental EU/EEA is linked to the number of viraemic travellers